madmoizo/backinfront/README.md

   // URL used for database synchronization
   syncUrl: string,
-  // Provides a JWT to authenticate requests on the server authentication?: false, authentication?(): Promise<string>,
+  // Provides a JWT to authenticate requests on the server
+  // Example: add authorization header to authenticate the request headers?(): Promise<Object>,
   // Key to use when the result contains count & data collectionCountKey?: string, collectionDataKey?: string,
-  // Add data to context of offline handled routes routeState?(request: Request): object,
+  // Add data available in routes handlers getSession?(request: Request): object,
   // Formats data just before the insertion formatDataBeforeSave?(data: object): object,
   // Format a search param of a request handled offline